KingricharVD/astra/doc/unit-tests.md

 After configuring, they can be run with 'make check'.

-To run the astrad tests manually, launch src/test/test_astra .
+To run the Luxd tests manually, launch src/test/test_Lux .

-To add more astrad tests, add `BOOST_AUTO_TEST_CASE` functions to the existing .cpp files in the test/ directory or add new .cpp files that implement new BOOST_AUTO_TEST_SUITE sections.
+To add more Luxd tests, add `BOOST_AUTO_TEST_CASE` functions to the existing .cpp files in the test/ directory or add new .cpp files that implement new BOOST_AUTO_TEST_SUITE sections.

-To run the astra-qt tests manually, launch src/qt/test/astra-qt_test
+To run the Lux-qt tests manually, launch src/qt/test/Lux-qt_test

-To add more astra-qt tests, add them to the `src/qt/test/` directory and the `src/qt/test/test_main.cpp` file.
+To add more Lux-qt tests, add them to the `src/qt/test/` directory and the `src/qt/test/test_main.cpp` file.